Sri Lankan Serendipity

 By Kim Schneider

-As school children on field trip waft in wearing crisp white uniforms, striped ties and braids, one leans closely and whispers almost reverentially: “What is your name?”
+As school children on field trip wafted in wearing crisp white uniforms, striped ties, and braids, one leaned in closely and whispered almost reverentially: “What is your name?”
 Others repeat the question or the answers—Kim, Karl, Kevin—as if trying to memorize the encounter with the unusual strangers.

 A High Five

-By instinct, I give one gleaming girl a high five, and soon all those in the long line of gigglers are slapping my hand like in a team congratulations line.
-Luckily, no teachers are glaring and even the monk is still smiling.
+By instinct, I gave one gleaming girl a high five, and soon all those in the long line of gigglers were slapping my hand like in a team congratulations line.
+Luckily, no teachers were glaring and even the monk was still smiling.

 For three decades, ending in 2009, a Civil War between the majority Sinhalese and the Tamil minority to the north virtually cut off this independent island nation once known by its British colonial name Ceylon from foreign travel.

-The novelty of seeing Westerners, we at first suspect, explains the friendly welcome and wide-eyed joy.
-Later, we suspect the culture of radical hospitality in this land of geographic contrast and exotic traditions.
+The novelty of seeing Westerners, we at first suspected, explained the friendly welcome and wide-eyed joy.
+Later, we suspected it was the culture of radical hospitality in this land of geographic contrast and exotic traditions.

 Snake charmers, Princes and the Secret of Happiness